google/zetasql/docs/graph-query-statements.md

 Most of the rules for GQL set operators are the same as those for SQL [set operators][set-op], but there are some differences:

-+   A GQL set operator does not support hints, or the `CORRESPONDING` keyword.
++   A GQL set operator doesn't support hints, or the `CORRESPONDING` keyword.
     Since each set operation input (a linear query statement) only produces columns with names, the default behavior of GQL set operations requires all inputs to have the same set of column names and all paired columns to share the same [supertype][supertypes].
-+   GQL does not allow chaining different kinds of set operations in the same set operation.
++   GQL doesn't allow chaining different kinds of set operations in the same set operation.
-+   GQL does not allow using parentheses to separate different set operations.
++   GQL doesn't allow using parentheses to separate different set operations.
 +   The results produced by the linear query statements are combined in a left associative order.